B0-B/blowtorch-transformer-api/README.md

 Clone the repository

-    git clone git@github.com:B0-B/flashtorch.git
+    git clone git@github.com:B0-B/blowtorch.git
-    cd flashtorch
+    cd blowtorch

-Run `build`, this will build binaries and run `pip` setup of `flashtorch` on both platforms, Windows and Linux.
+Run `build`, this will build binaries and run `pip` setup of `blowtorch` on both platforms, Windows and Linux.

 ```bash
 # for AMD ROCm users